-Not in the traditional sense, or even in a non traditional sense; I think the best way to describe the relationship between food, my mother, and me, is that she taught me how to eat.
+Not in the traditional sense, or even in a non-traditional sense; I think the best way to describe the relationship between food, my mother, and me, is that she taught me how to eat.
 Mayonnaise on french fries, cold tabouli salad, burgers from breakfast joints, and garlic (the good kind) on everything.

-It is the pride of a Southern woman, even now, to be able to whip something up in the kitchen from a modge podge of farmer’s market goodies, although it must be noted, that back when my mom was learning to cook, vegetables from a small local garden weren’t something so out of the norm.
+It is the pride of a Southern woman, even now, to be able to whip something up in the kitchen from a modge-podge of farmer’s market goodies, although it must be noted, that back when my mom was learning to cook, vegetables from a small local garden weren’t something so out of the norm.
 But whip away she does, every night, some homemade goodness that fills spirits and not just hungry bellies.
-I cannot do this, not from recipe, and not from memory.
+I cannot do this, not from a recipe, and not from memory.
 In this, I am a novice, a victim of my mother’s easy, perfect hand in the kitchen.

 I ate yams as a kid.
 In the age of Lunchables, Fruit Gushers and boxed macaroni and cheese, I consumed yards and yards of fruit leather, made from dried prunes and apples.
 My dad loves to tell the story of one of my early checkups at the dinner table: When my doctor asked my mother what she fed me (noticing my many leg rolls, and my hearty healthiness) and she responding simply, “avocados.”
 In the story, the doctor doesn’t know what an avocado is.
 And while that doctor didn’t last, the avocados did.